cloud66-oss/copper/site/content/docs/getting-started.md

     ApiV1Only - PASS
 </pre>

-**Line 1**: Copper CLI can read multipart YAML files, separated by `---`. `Validating part 0` means Copper is now validating the first part of the YAML configuration file.
+**Line 1**: Copper CLI can read multi-part YAML files, separated by `---`. `Validating part 0` means Copper is now validating the first part of the YAML configuration file.
 As our configuration file only has 1 part, we are only going to see `Validation part 0`.

 **Line 2**: This line shows that rule `ApiV1Only` has passed the validation successfully.